lyteword/chspurgeon-tod/volume-2/psalm-34.md

 **Verse 6.**

-1\.The poor man's heritage, "troubles."
+1\.
+The poor man's heritage, "troubles."

-2\.The poor man's friend.
+2\.
+The poor man's friend.

-3\.The poor man's cry.
+3\.
+The poor man's cry.

-4\.The poor man's salvation.
+4\.
+The poor man's salvation.

 **Verse 6.** The poor man's wealth.